 If you’ve landed on this page, you’re likely already looking into transcranial magnetic stimulation, or TMS, treatments to help alleviate those feelings of helplessness and despair that can accompany a major depressive disorder.

-TMS uses magnetic fields to energize or stimulate neurons in your brain to lessen the symptoms that come with depression.
-There are two types of TMS.
+TMS treatments use magnetic fields to energize or stimulate neurons in your brain to lessen the symptoms that come with depression.
+There are two types of TMS treatments.
 The first is called repetitive transcranial magnetic stimulation, or rTMS, and the second is called deep transcranial magnetic stimulation, or dTMS.
 And it is the latter that has been shown to offer more benefit to more people.

 Let’s take a quick look at how dTMS works and what you can typically expect to happen during a dTMS treatment.